d3vilh/raspberry-gateway/README.md

   Then debug **Prometheus targets** described in next partagraph.

 ### Prometheus
-Prometheus is available on `http://localhost:9090` (*e.g. `http://localhost:9090/` , change `localhost` to your Raspberry host ip/name*).
+Prometheus is available on `http://localhost:9090/` (*change `localhost` to your Raspberry host ip/name*).
 It is used to collect metrics from exporters and provide them to Grafana.
 Targets status can be checked on `http://localhost:9090/targets`.

 #### Here is list of available exporters/targets: